 My Take: Entertainment Is Entertainment

-Look, I understand why people are uncomfortable.
+I understand why people are uncomfortable.
 Something feels different when the “person” you’re following doesn’t exist.
 It challenges our assumptions about connection and authenticity online.

-But I keep coming back to this: nobody complains that Pixar movies are “fake” because they’re animated.
+But I keep coming back to this.
+Nobody complains that Pixar movies are “fake” because they’re animated.
 Nobody feels deceived that video game characters aren’t real.
 We accept fictional characters in every other medium.

 Social media is just another medium.
 And AI influencers are just another form of creative fiction within it.

-The questions that matter are:
+The questions that matter are.

 - Is it clearly labeled?
 Do you know you’re looking at AI?